 *If you change the colours in your price guide, don’t forget to bring these colour changes into the rest of your business.
 Consistency throughout your brand creates trust.

 Your price and information guide should show your best photos.
 Don’t feel the need to show everything you have ever shot or a diverse range.
 Instead, show the best images you have and make sure they all work together in the document.
 Choose photos that compliment each other with the colour and mood of the imagery.

-The photos in your price guide should be the same if not very similar to the photos on your website.
+The photos in your price guide should be the same, if not very similar, as the photos on your website.

 UPDATE YOUR COPY